Vacation is awesome, how to make it last?

 “Sometimes your joy is the source of your smile, but sometimes your smile can be the source of your joy.” —Nhat Hanh

-As I enjoy a family vacation in the sun, it occurs to me that I can help make this experience better for others while I am taking care of myself.
+When I enjoy a family vacation in the sun, it occurs to me that I can help make the experience better for others while I am taking care of myself.
 I am responsible for my joy and in so doing, that simple act of smiling is a generous gift to be spread to everyone I see.
 It costs nothing but provides so much.
 Not only that, most of the time, a smile comes right back at you.

 “Joy is increased by spreading it to others.” —Robert Murray McCheyne